reggeenr/cfn-eventstreams-sample/README.md

 * Copy the file `params-empty.json` to `params.json` and replace its content with the service credentials JSON

-* Use the script `./buildAndPush.sh <your-dockerhub-namespace>/cfn-kafka-runtime-node`
+* Use the script `./buildAndPush.sh <your-dockerhub-namespace>/cfn-kafka-runtime-node` to build and push an adjusted runtime image to DockerHub

 ### Cloud Functions Setup